-A staff member from the Office of the Dean of Students or another designated staff member will serve as the coordinator of the hearing.
+The Hearing Board will consist of two full time faculty members and the Executive Vice President and Chief Financial, Administration, and Technology Officer.
+The Director of Student Affairs will serve as the coordinator of the hearing.
 This coordinator's presence is purely administrative and will serve as a hearing stenographer.
 The hearing coordinator does not participate in the hearing.

 The accused and accusing parties may each be accompanied by a personal advisor (not legal counsel), who may provide emotional support.
-Should the student wish to invite his/her personal advisor, he/she must convey this request in writing to the Dean of Students at least 3 business days in advance of the hearing date, and the Dean of Students must approve this request in writing.
+Should the student wish to invite his/her personal advisor, he/she must convey this request in writing to the Director of Student Affairs at least 3 business days in advance of the hearing date, and the Director of Student Affairs must approve this request in writing.
 This personal advisor, however, is not allowed to directly participate in or speak during the hearing.
 Should a personal advisor obstruct or disrupt a hearing in any way, the Hearing Board reserves the right to remove the personal advisor.
 As addressed previously, unless otherwise agreed upon by all parties, attorneys are not allowed at a hearing, and the university bears no responsibility to respond to any student's legal counsel.